 Rank4 – Requires 2 Skill Points; Rapid Fire: If not using any action based special abilities that round, can fire twice at targets within 10″; counts as two separate attacks (must adhere to the 4-3-2 Rule under the rules for Multiple Attack Actions for details); if using a reload-ranged weapon must also sacrifice your instant and must not have moved that turn

 Peltasts specialize in throwing weapons of every kind (does not apply to weapons thrown using the Fury ability “Furious Throw”)

 Rank1 – Receive +5 hit and +1 damage when attacking with thrown weapons

-Rank2 – Quick Toss: Can throw a single throwing weapon as an instant (treat as a main hand throw)
+Rank2 – Quick Toss: Can throw a single throwing weapon from a belt slot as an instant

 Rank3 – Momentum Throw: The first weapon throw after having moved receives +1 damage per inch moved (foot or mounted)